Reading time: 8 min.

 Styling damage

 Caring for your beard, and washing and brushing it frequently can be a healthy habit.
-However, some beard styling mistakes can make its strands brittle or more exposed to breakage.
+However, some beard styling mistakes can make the hair brittle or more exposed to breakage.

-Overbrushing or being too forceful with your brush can break off your strands, as can vigorously rub your beard dry.
-Using excessive heat to dry or style it can also dry out your facial skin and beard strands just like heat can damage your hair.
+Overbrushing or being too forceful with your brush can break off your strands, as can vigorously rubbing your beard dry.
+Using excessive heat to dry or style it can also dry out your face and beard just like heat can damage your hair.

 Furthermore, frequent use of harsh chemicals, such as bleach or dye can cause hair loss from your beard as well as from your scalp.